Alaska braces for huge storm, flooding, power outages feared

 Meanwhile, a low-pressure system was expected to drop from the Gulf of Alaska and park off the coast of Northern California, producing gusty ridgetop winds before rains set in late Saturday, the National Weather Service said.

-In the Sierra Mountain foothills northeast of the state capital of Sacramento, fire crews have been fighting what has become the largest wildfire in that state so far this year.
+In the Sierra Nevada foothills northeast of the state capital of Sacramento, fire crews have been fighting what has become the largest wildfire in that state so far this year.
 While rain is needed, the storm was predicted to also bring winds that could spread the Mosquito Fire.

 The storm will slow but not end California’s fire season because fuels are critically dry and a period of warmer, drier weather will follow, said Courtney Carpenter, a National Weather Service meteorologist.